mosip/k8s-infra/logging/README.md

     * Select `ClusterFlows` from `Logging` screen and create one with below mentioned configuration:
         * Name: eg. elasticflow
         * Description: small description
-        * select `Filters` and replace the contents with the contents of [filter.yml](./filter.yaml)
+        * select `Filters` and replace the contents with the contents of [filter.yaml](./filter.yaml)
         * select `Outputs` as the name of the `ClusterOutputs` and save the same.

-Note that with this filter any json object received in `log` field will be parsed into individual fields and indexed.
+Note that with this filter any JSON object received in `log` field will be parsed into individual fields and indexed.

 * TODO: Issues: Elasticsearch and Kibana pod logs are not getting recorded.
 Further, setting up Cluster Flow for pods specified by pod labels doesn't seem to work.
 Needs investigation.

 ## View logs
 * Open Kibana console `https://<kibana host name>//` (`hostname` in `kibana_values.yaml`)